VanessaTsang888/your-diet-goals-web-app/README.md

 ## The tech stack

+This React App with TypeScript is built with Vite build tool.

 Vite - a build tool to provide a faster and leaner development experience for modern web projects.
 Node.js - runtime environment that executes JavaScript on the server side.
 CSS - Cascading Style Sheets